kmnhan/erlabpy/README.md

   types of data, including broadened Fermi-Dirac distributions, momentum distribution curves (MDCs), and energy distribution curves (EDCs).
-- **Interactive Data Visualization**: ERLabPy includes many interactive plotting routines that resemble `panels` in Igor Pro that are very responsive and easy to use.
+- **Interactive Data Visualization**: ERLabPy includes many interactive plotting routines that resemble panels in Igor Pro that are very responsive and easy to use.
 See screenshots below.
 - **Active Development**: ERLabPy is actively developed and maintained, with new features and improvements being added regularly.

-constant energy contours (CECs). as well as interactive plots using `pyqtgraph`.

 ## Screenshots